HCHannah/Hello-world/README.md

 🖌 Background paintings (PNG)
 📄 Animatic cut with SFX (MOV)
 💡 About Me
 I’m a seasoned storyboard artist and illustrator based in San Rafael, CA. I’ve worked with top-tier production companies, ad agencies, and entertainment clients for over 25 years.
-I specialize in visual storytelling with emotion, energy, and timing at the forefront — especially under pressure.
+I specialize in visual storytelling with emotion, energy, and timing at the forefront, especially under pressure.

 ## 📬 Contact
 📧 hchannah@mac.com